xinisnot/lulu/README.md

 # About

-lulu is polyphonic granular delay.
-If you only want to use VST/AU plugin, you can download here.
+lulu is MIDI-controlled granular delay.
+If you only want to use VST/AU plugin, you can download [here](https://xinisnot.gumroad.com/l/lulu).

-# How does lulu work

-Maybe the main components of lulu is a audio buffer, midi buffer and grain generators.
-Audio buffer has 2 channels and length of each channels is 10 seconds, and input audio signal is always recorded to buffer.
-Midi buffer manages choosen pitch and velocity according with receiving note-on and note-off.
-Periodically generated trigger is sent to any one of 1500 grain generators, scheduling generation of grain.
-At that time one of pitch in Midi buffer is chosen, used as playback speed of grain.
-So grain generators work like voices of polyphonic synthesizer, and sound of cloud makes polyphonic texture.

 # How to build